DirkHorm/coop_door/README.md

 ## Config

+The configuration of the scripts mainly takes place in the *config/config.ini*.
+Please find an example file named *config.ini.example* in the *config* folder, rename it to *config.ini* and adapt the config params to your needs.

+I think the config params are self-explanatory.

 ## Coop Door
 The *coop_door.py* is the main script of this repo.
 It is responsible for opening, closing and stopping the coop door.
 If you only want to automatically control your coop door, use this script!